Denver Accident Attorneys for Injured Construction Workers

 What’s more, it’s often difficult to determine who is responsible for compensating the injured worker when multiple employers and contractors might be present in the same construction zone.

 However, although determining which individual caused the accident is often extremely difficult in cases involving construction injuries, it is also completely irrelevant in a vast majority of cases.
 If a worker is injured on a jobsite, their employer is obligated to compensate them according to Colorado’s workers’ compensation laws—regardless of who is at fault.
-Exceptions to this rule are quite rare—and in the few cases they do show up, the worker would only lose a portion of their wage loss benefits.
+Exceptions to this rule are quite rare; however, independent contractors and certain other categories of workers may be exempt from Colorado workers’ compensation coverage.
+In the few cases where exceptions do apply, the worker might only lose a portion of their wage loss benefits.

 Even though liability is generally not an issue in workers’ compensation cases, construction companies may still try to shirk their responsibility to provide fair compensation as required by the law.
 In such cases, injured workers often need an experienced and knowledgeable attorney who can hold construction companies accountable.